-Dr. Sharon Melzer has expertise in criminology, transnational crime, and illicit trade and has held positions in academia and government.
-Currently, she serves as Senior Fellow/Affiliated Faculty with the Transnational Crime and Corrupt Center (TraCCC) at George Mason University and as a Strategic Policy Specialist with the Financial Crimes Enforcement Network (FinCEN), a bureau of the U.S. Department of the Treasury.
-Previously, she served as a Senior Advisor for Transnational Threats and Illicit Trade/Franklin Fellow with the U.S. Department of State’s Bureau of International Narcotics and Law Enforcement Affairs (INL).
-While at the State Department she organized and chaired the United States Government Interagency Working Group to Combat Illicit Tobacco and co-chaired, with the United Kingdom’s Her Majesty’s Revenues and Customs (HMRC), the OECD tobacco sub-group of the OECD’s Task Force – Charting Illicit Trade.
-She also held an Adjunct Faculty appointment with the Department of Defense’s Africa Center for Strategic Studies at the National Defense University.
+Dr. Melzer’s prior government service spans three departments: Treasury, State, and Defense.
+Previously, she was a Strategic Policy Specialist with the Financial Crimes Enforcement Network (FinCEN), a bureau of the U.S. Department of the Treasury.
+Additional State Department experience includes serving as a detailee to its Bureau of Counterterrorism and as Senior Advisor for Transnational Threats and Illicit Trade/Franklin Fellow within INL.
+While serving as a Franklin Fellow, she organized and chaired the United States Government Interagency Working Group to Combat Illicit Tobacco and co-chaired, with the United Kingdom’s Her Majesty’s Revenues and Customs, the Organisation for Economic Co-operation and Development’s (OECD) tobacco sub-group of the OECD’s Task Force – Countering Illicit Trade.
+Dr. Melzer also held an Adjunct Faculty appointment with the Department of Defense’s Africa Center for Strategic Studies at the National Defense University.